Deploy Java App With MySQL on Kubernetes

 └── secret.yml

-We are going to deploy the app and MySQL on two different namespaces so create two new namespaces pet-clinic-app and pet-clinic-db and follow the below steps.
+We are going to deploy the app and MySQL on two different namespaces so create two new namespaces pet-clinic-app and pet-clinic-db.

 CD into the 03-java-app-deployment directory and run the secret.yml in both pet-clinic-app and pet-clinic-db namespaces because the secret contains the MySQL login credentials which are needed in both MySQL and app deployment process.